stackkit/laravel-database-emails/README.md

 ### Testing Address

 If you wish to send e-mails to a test address but don't necessarily want to use a service like mailtrap, please take a look at the `testing` configuration.
-This is turned on by default.
+This is turned off by default.

 During the creation of an e-mail, the recipient will be replaced by the test e-mail.
 This is useful for local development or testing on a staging server.